Artyum/Neural-Network/README.md

 * Automatically stop training after predefined epoch number (2 parameteres: max_epoch, patience),

 This Neural Network can be used for any classification problem.
 The example implementation comes with mnist dataset, but you can feed any other dataset you would like.
-To get it working you will need mnist as csv file that is available to download from: https://www.kaggle.com/oddrationale/mnist-in-csv.
+To get it working you will need [mnist-in-csv](https://www.kaggle.com/oddrationale/mnist-in-csv).

 Additionally I've uploaded some custom made samples for testing.
 You can make your own samples in any graphical application as MsPaint.